Warning

 The Saved Positions dropdown displays a list of previously stored positions.
 Use Saved Positions for jogging to known locations on the work area — for example a specific corner or commonly used jig.
 Manage the contents of this list by clicking the Manage button.

-Selecting a saved position will enter it into the Numeric Entry Boxes, allowing you to move to that location with the Go To buttons.
+Selecting a saved position will enter it into the Position Entry Boxes, allowing you to move to that location with the Go To buttons.

 Manage Saved Positions¶